Author: Team BRS | 5 minute read

 Tips for Your Twitter Profile

-You can use your understanding of Twitter's algorithm to your advantage.
+You can use your understanding of Twitter’s algorithm to your advantage.
 First and foremost, like any social media marketing strategy, you should be posting quality content that is relevant to your audience.
 Having a great profile will encourage users to explore your account.
-Having an aesthetically pleasing profile with an eye-catching header and branded avi is essential.
+Having an aesthetically pleasing profile with an eye-catching header and branded avatar (also called an AVI) is essential.

-Twitter avis are what your followers are going to associate you with.
-They shouldn't be changed often as to avoid confusion.
+Your Twitter avatar is what your followers are going to associate you with.
+They shouldn’t be changed often, as to avoid confusion.
 Twitter headers should be changed and are great for promoting a new product or service while reinforcing your brand.

 Come up with a clever bio!
 You only have 160 characters to do it, so be creative (but on brand) with emojis, hashtags, and mentions.
 Add your location and link your website.
 See examples of these brands that need no help: